Demetrius of Thessaloniki: Iconography

 A modern Greek iconographic convention depicts Demetrius with the Great White Tower in the background.
 The anachronistic White Tower acts as a symbolic depiction of the city of Thessaloniki, despite having been built in the 16th century, centuries after his life, and the exact architecture of the older tower that stood at the same site in earlier times is unknown.
 Again, iconography often depicts saints holding a church or protecting a city.

-According to hagiographic legend, as retold by Dimitry of Rostov in particular, Demetrius appeared in 1207 in the camp of tsar Kaloyan of Bulgaria, piercing the king with a lance and so killing him.
+According to a hagiographic legend, best known in Russia in the version retold by Dimitry of Rostov (1651–1709), Demetrius appeared in the camp of tsar Kaloyan of Bulgaria during his 1207 siege of Thessaloniki, piercing the king with a lance and so killing him.

-This scene, known as Чудо о погибели царя Калояна ("the miracle of the destruction of tsar Kaloyan") became a popular element in the iconography of Demetrius.
+This scene, known in Russian as Чудо о погибели царя Калояна ("the miracle of the destruction of tsar Kaloyan") became a popular element in the iconography of Demetrius.
 He is shown on horseback piercing the king with his spear, paralleling the iconography (and often shown alongside) of Saint George and the Dragon.

+Feast Days

+Eastern Orthodoxy

+Demetrius' feast day is on 26 October, which falls on 8 November [NS, "new style"] for those following the old calendar.

+There is also a commemoration of the finding of his icon on the island of Syros on May 25.